SarenCurrie/SpeedKiwi/README.md

 ## Trouble Shooting
 ```
-Is ./run.sh not running?
+Is SpeedKiwi.jar not running?

 Make sure that:
+1. "SpeedKiwi.jar" is executable
-1. "./run.sh" is executable
+2. "./run.sh" is executable
-2. "src/speedkiwi_core/world/Generated_World/WorldConfiguration.py" is executable
+3. "src/speedkiwi_core/world/Generated_World/WorldConfiguration.py" is executable
 ```